-- Always carry your plan member ID card with you. - You must show your plan member ID card whenever you get health care.

-- You must use your plan member ID card along with your Minnesota Health Care Program card.
-Also show the cards of any other health coverage you have, such as Medicare or private insurance.
-Refer to Section 11: Using the plan coverage with other insurance for additional information. - Call Customer Service at the phone number in Section 1 right away if your member ID card is lost or stolen.
-We will send you a new card. - Call MinnesotaCare if your Minnesota Health Care Program card is lost or stolen.
+- Always carry your plan member ID card with you. - You must show your plan member ID card whenever you get health care. - You must use your plan member ID card along with your Minnesota Health Care Program card.
+Also show the cards of any other health coverage you have, such as Medicare or private insurance. - Call Customer Service at the phone number in Section 1 right away if your member ID card is lost or stolen.
+We will send you a new card. - Call your county worker if your Minnesota Health Care Program card is lost or stolen.